danielharrell/does_music_move/does_music_move.md

 kind that includes not just rhythm, but melody and harmony---we hear this movement as a change in place.
-And this change in place distinguishes music from mere sound, which changes only in time.
-In the rise and fall of a melody, for example, we hear a change in pitch, say from C to G and back to C, behind which, as if having caused it, we sense a change in place, say from the first degree of the scale up to the fifth and back down to the first, or if you prefer, from the 1 tone to the 5 tone and back.
-But we sense no such change in place behind the change in pitch of a police siren, and nothing in the finite topography of scale degrees or dynamic qualities directly applicable to it, since the siren's change in pitch is continuous rather than discrete.
-But then we hear the rise and fall of a siren as a sound, changing its pitch in time; while we hear the rise and fall of a melody as music, changing its place in space.
+And this change in place distinguishes music from mere sound, which changes in time.
+To illustrate the difference, consider a melody as the example of music, and a police siren as the example of sound, where both rise and fall.
+But when the melody rises and falls, we hear a change not just in pitch, say from C to G and back to C, but behind this, as if having caused it, a change in place, say from the first degree of the scale up to the fifth, and back down to the first.
+When the siren rises and falls, by contrast, we hear no such change in place behind the change in pitch.
+And we would find it difficult to map the siren's change in pitch onto a musical scale even hypothetically;
+for the siren's change in pitch is continuous, while the places in a scale are discrete.
+But then in hearing the rise and fall of a siren, we hear sound, changing its pitch in time; while in hearing the rise and fall of a melody, we hear music, changing its place in space.
+And this suggests that the movement we hear in music, as it changes its place in space, is not simply a property of it, but the essence of it.
+If we didn't hear music move, we wouldn't hear music at all, but simply a succession of pitches, the next following the last in time, without any corresponding change in place.

-What is more, and as illustrated by my example of melody, we can be exact about the change of place in question.
-We don't hear a melody just rise and fall; we hear it rise and fall from one tone to another in a scale of such tones---say, from the 1 tone up to the 5, then down again to the 1.
+What is more, we can be exact about the change of place in musical motion, as the example of a melody also illustrates.
+So we don't hear a melody just rise and fall; we hear it rise and fall from one tone to another, in a scale of such tones---in this case, again, from the first degree of the scale up to the fifth and back down to the first.
 Similarly, we don't hear the harmony that supports that melody just depart and return; we hear it depart and return from one chord to another in a scale of such chords---say, from tonic to dominant and back again to tonic.
-It is this precision about the space in which music moves that allows it to be composed and encoded, more or less completely, on a musical score, even though the score itself is soundless and motionless.
-It is also this precision that allows music to be analyzed and studied, rather than merely heard and appreciated.
-And that music happens in so articulable a space is what seems to distinguishes it from mere sound, which happens, by contrast, in time rather than space. it is the space of music in this sense that distinguishes it from mere sound, which by contrast happens only in time.
+We can be exact, then, about the space in which we hear music move; and it this exactness that allows music to be composed and encoded, more or less completely, on a musical score, even though the score itself is soundless and motionless.
+It is also this exactness that allows music to be analyzed and studied, not merely heard and appreciated.

+So again, on the one hand, the motion we hear in music would seem to be real enough to happen in a completely accountable kind of space.
+Yet on the other hand, (motionless score;
+motionless orchestra; and that space otherwise allows for continuity of motion and identity through time precluded by musical space; then maybe mention hand, not following the motion but supplying it, that music moves in moving us.) other difficulties). . articulated kind of space.
+(What do previous paragraphs show about the reality of space.)
+The fact that music can be so immediately distinguished from sound

 And how could it be otherwise?
 After all, if music happens in time, and time is a measure of